 In the 65 years between 1950 and 2015, global plastic production snowballed from 2 million tonnes annually to a whopping 381 million tonnes a year.
-And yet in 2015, only 45% of this plastic waste was incinerated or recycled.
+And yet by the end of this period, only 45% of this plastic waste was being incinerated or recycled.
 Meaning more than half was discarded, ending up as pollution in the environment and the world’s oceans.
-In the past few years, we’ve reached a global crisis point for plastic pollution – with new incentives urgently needed to scale-up waste collection and recycling efforts
+In the past few years, we’ve reached a global crisis point for plastic pollution – with new incentives urgently needed to scale-up waste collection and recycling efforts.

 How the Plastic Waste Reduction Standard works